-The 12V supply has been

-Error code Cause Remedy #516 Gas cylinder or quick-acting valve in the gas supply line closed Check gas supply and open valves #517 Gas pressure regulation system iced up Use regulator heater (EisEx) Butane content in the gas cylinder too high Use propane.
-Butane is unsuitable for heating, particularly at temperatures lower than 10 °C. Gas pressure regulation system faulty Inspect / replace gas pressure regulation system Gas pressure regulation system faulty Inspect / replace gas pressure regulation system 607 Max. number of fault resets reached Wait 15 minutes and reset fault 621 Room temperature sensor or cable faulty temperature Check the resistance of the room temperature sensor.
+T #514 The 12V supply has been interupted Ensure the control panel of caravan / motorhome is switched on.
+Ensure charger is switched on and / or battery is connected 507 Gas cylinder empty Replacing a gas cylinder #516 #517 Gas cylinder or quick-acting valve in the gas supply line closed Check gas supply and open valves Gas pressure regulation system iced up Use regulator heater (EisEx) Butane content in the gas cylinder too high Use propane.
+Butane is unsuitable for heating, particularly at temperatures lower than 10 °C. Gas pressure regulation system faulty Inspect / replace gas pressure regulation system Gas pressure regulation system faulty Inspect / replace gas pressure regulation system Gas supply interupted Restore the gas supply, for example by connecting a full gas cylinder.
+Then confirm or delete the fault code by tapping the rotary push button.
+Please note that the first tap might only activate the backlighting of the control panel.
+The heating then starts automatically if there is a heating requirement.
+Remedying flashing fault 507 / 516 / 517 (gas supply interrupted) The fault code 507, 516 or 517 flashes because the heater is still in a 15-minute blocking time.
+This was possibly caused by the heater control panel being switched off or because the heater's 12-Volt supply was interrupted.
+The heater is also blocked for 15 minutes if the displayed fault is deleted four times without the gas supply being restored.
+Wait out the 15-minute blocking time for the heater.
+During this time, do not switch off the heater's control panel and also do not interrupt the power supply.
+As soon as the heater's blocking time has expired, the fault is then displayed permanently rather than flashing.
+It can now be deleted as described in the point above 607 Max. number of fault resets reached Wait 15 minutes and reset fault 621 Room temperature sensor or cable faulty Inspect the room temperature sensor cable, replace if faulty Check the resistance of the room temperature sensor.
 15 °C - 16.2 kOhm / 20 °C - 12.6 kOhm / 25 °C - 10.0 kOhm Replace room temperature sensor if faulty 624 FrostControl heating element has a short circuit Disconnect heating element plug from electronic control unit.
 Replace heating element